 Agriculture has an exciting future – and Australia’s universities are an active part of it.

-Patrick Evans is a Content Writer for the Good Education Group and hails from Yea in country Victoria.
+Patrick Evans is a Content Writer for the Good Education Media and hails from Yea in country Victoria.
 Patrick is passionate about supporting students from rural backgrounds and ensuring that country areas are being tapped into by higher education providers as a source of quality candidates.
 Learn more about Patrick.